abed-r-j/AutoSentinel-Improved/README.md

-Certainly!
-Here’s a rewritten version of your README.md section for AutoSentinel-Improved, incorporating all your specified improvements.
-This is designed to be copy-paste ready and modular, so you can include or adapt the parts you want.

----

 # AutoSentinel-Improved

 **Advanced Cybersecurity System with Improved Vision Transformer (50.9% accuracy), Multi-Agent Reinforcement Learning, and LLM Integration for Autonomous Threat Detection**